 Section 18.2.
-All hours worked in excess of an employee's work day, and all hours in active pay status (e.g., paid vacation, sick and funeral leave, comp time) in excess of an employee's standard work period shall be considered overtime and shall be compensated at one and one-half (11⁄2) times his regular straight time hourly rate of pay.
+All hours worked in excess of an employee's work day, and all hours in active pay status (e.g., paid vacation, sick and funeral leave, comp time) in excess of an employee's standard work period shall be considered overtime and shall be compensated at one and one-half (1-1/2) times his regular straight time hourly rate of pay.
 There shall be no pyramiding of overtime for the same hours worked or for premium hours paid (i.e., court time, call-out, etc.).
 Overtime will be calculated in one-tenth hour (6 minute) increments.
-Any employee who is required to attend court or pre-trial conferences on matters pertaining to his official duties shall receive a minimum of three (3) hours pay at the overtime rate for each such appearance unless the appearance abuts his regularly scheduled shift.
-If he is required to stay in attendance beyond three (3) hours, all such excess time shall be paid at the overtime rate.
-Any employee who calls in sick on a day they have attended court will be required to produce a Dr.'s note of a household member in order to receive the court time benefit contained in this section.
-If no Dr.'s note is produced, the employee will be paid for the appearance at the straight time rate of pay and counted as part of their normal work day and counted toward their normal shift.
-Any employee called out to work at a time outside his regularly scheduled shift, which call out does not abut his shift, shall receive a minimum of three (3) hours pay at the overtime rate, or overtime for the hours actually worked, whichever is greater.